modern polish literature

 ArtRage, Warsaw, 2024, 334 pages

-Among bestsellers that captivated the Polish publishing market, we found a lot of fictional prose about the interwar period and World War II.
+Among the bestsellers that have captivated the Polish publishing market, we found an abundance of fictional prose concerning the interwar period and World War II.
 The repetitiveness of this subject matter is the reason this theme becomes worn out, as if it has become a part of pop culture.
 Only the brave would tackle this stereotyped era, which is still not any less painful and traumatic, even with rounded corners and not so bumpy plot roads portraying the destinies of real people.
-Marta Hermanowicz created a para-realistic world, which a person finally has the opportunity to look at after surviving the war.
-This world is traumatic and harsh, and the perspective of escaping its emotional labyrinth is palpable only several generations after.
+Marta Hermanowicz creates a para-realistic world in which a person finally has the opportunity to look at after surviving the war.
+This world is traumatic and harsh, and the perspective of escaping its emotional labyrinth is palpable only several generations later.
 In fact, we do not know if it is the way out we are waiting for.
-The novella narrates a story of a girl who experiences the trauma of her grandmother, and her grandmother’s memories of pre-war Poland, Siberia, and the war come to life anew in a setting that reminds us of the unfortunate, but understandable world of our present day.
+The novella narrates the story of a girl who experiences the trauma of her grandmother, and her grandmother’s memories of pre-war Poland, Siberia, and the war come to life anew in a setting that reminds us of the unfortunate, but understandable world of our present day.
 If we are interested in a model of transferring experience through time, Hermanowicz’s book seems to be the best example of an experiment like this.

 W.A.B., Warsaw, 2022, 224 pages

 The most recent 2023 Nika Prize was duly awarded to Zyta Rudzka for this novel.
-The author is labeled unconventional, and Rudzka works stubbornly and recklessly on a topic that shows a woman — a strong woman in particular.
+The author is labeled unconventional, and Rudzka works stubbornly and recklessly on a topic that shows a woman — a strong woman.
 This book is called “uncompromising” for a reason.
-A strong woman finds herself in a situation of insecurity; she has lost everything: husband, money, job, love.
+A strong woman finds herself in a situation of insecurity; she has lost everything: her husband, money, job, and love.
 What is left then?
-She realizes that she is her greatest achievement, and suddenly awakening from a long catatonia, she understands that to put on a mask of a victim is not what she wants.
-She can live as she wishes, love the way she wants to, and love those she wishes.
+She realizes that she is her greatest achievement, and suddenly awakening from a long catatonia, she understands that putting on the mask of a victim is not what she wants.
+She can live as she wishes, love the way she wants to, and love who she wishes.
 However, now she faces a simple problem: to find shoes in which she could bury her husband.

 RELATED: Chytomo choice: 10 books for children by Ukrainian writers